MysteryPancake/Houdini-Fun/README.md

 ## Smoke / Fluids: Fix moving colliders
 Fluids often screw up whenever colliders move, for example water in a moving cup or smoke in an elevator.
 Either the collider deletes the volume as it moves, or velocity doesn't transfer from the collider.

 A great fix comes from Raphael Gadot: stabilise the environment around the collider.
 This means the sim is done in local space with the collider fixed in place, then inverted back to world space.
-I think Vellum Reference Frame does something similar.
+Raphael stresses this isn't a proper technique, but it works well in my tests.

 For gravity:
 1. Add `@orient` and `@up` vectors in world space (before Transform Pieces).